EvolEcolGroup/tidypopgen/cran-comments.md

 INFO: Large installed size is due to C++ libraries being compiled with RCpp, the package without the compiled C++ libraries is only ~3 Mb.

+# Resquested changes

+* Use unidirected quotation in DESCRIPTION: Implemented

+* Use of `dontrun{}` in example of gt_admixture.Rd: this is appropriate as the example can not be run unless additional sofware, external of R, is installed.

+* Do not install packages in examples or functions (related to R/gt_snmf.R):
+  Implemented.

+  * There was a false positive of usage of install.packages() in a few functions (e.g. R/gt_as_genind.R; R/gt_as_genlight.R; R/gt_extract_f2.R;R/windows_indiv_roh.R):
+    The error message we give includes the suggestion of using `install.packages()` to install the packages required to run the function, but no package is installed automatically.

+* Include copyright holders mentioned in function documentations in the DESCRIPTION file: Implemented